learn-co-curriculum/rspec-fizzbuzz/README.md

   from /Users/avi/.rvm/rubies/ruby-2.0.0-p247/bin/irb:16:in `<main>'
 ```

 There's our error.
 We tried calling `fizzbuzz` and IRB complains that it doesn't know what we're talking about.
 Why?
 Well, when did we tell IRB to actually load the contents of our `fizzbuzz.rb`?
 We didn't.
-And no where in our test runtime did we tell our tests to actually load the contents, to read, to require, `fizzbuzz.rb`.
+And nowhere in our test runtime did we tell our tests to actually load the contents, to read, to require, `fizzbuzz.rb`.
 Try this in IRB

 ```
 2.0.0-p247 :001 > fizzbuzz